 Nebraska contractor licensing requirements are a bit different than most other states.
 Instead of requiring each contractor to hold a state-issued license, it requires most to pursue licensing with individual counties.
-The only requirement that most contractors must meet at the state level is registration, which we’ll cover in another section.
+The only requirement that most contractors must meet at the state level is registration, and we’ll show you exactly how to take care of that.

 There are some exceptions to the licensing and registration requirements, as well.
 Electrical contractors must pursue state-level licensing, while contractors, subs, and handyman businesses earning less than $5,000 each year aren’t required to register.
 Also, contractors working in counties with populations of less than 100,000 aren’t required to pursue licensing.